Winning Serious Injury Lawsuits Since 1946

 The plaintiff in civil personal injury cases is the individual who has been wronged, while the defendant is the person or organization accused of inflicting or allowing that wrongdoing.
 There can be multiple defendants in a given personal injury case.
 When there are multiple plaintiffs in a civil case, they can be grouped into a class.

 Plaintiffs in personal injury cases are typically in no place financially, especially due to accident-related medical expenses, to hire an attorney.
-That is why most personal injury attorneys work on a contingency fee, meaning the client does not pay unless/until the attorney wins the case and damages are recovered.
+That is why most attorneys work on a contingency fee, meaning the client does not pay unless/until the attorney wins the case and damages are recovered.